-As always, the IIF stands ready to provide further input and any necessary expansions or clarifications on our comments.
-We look forward to our continuing engagement as the Treasury completes this 4th Report in accordance with the Executive Order.
-If you have any questions on the issues raised in this letter, please do not hesitate to contact me or Brad Carr, IIF's Senior Director of Digital Finance Regulation and Policy (bcarr@iif.com).
+We hope you find our comments helpful, and as always, the IIF stands ready to provide further input and any necessary expansions or clarifications on our comments.
+To this end, we would welcome the opportunities to discuss these issues further with APEC members.

+We look forward to our continuing engagement with officials and the regulatory community throughout the Asia-Pacific region.
+If you have any questions on the issues raised in this letter, please do not hesitate to contact me or Brad Carr, the IIF's Senior Director of Digital Finance Regulation and Policy (bcarr@iif.com).